Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

      ```bash
       az aks get-credentials -n CLUSTER_NAME -g NAME
      ```
+12. Download your kube config, which will allow you to access         your Kubernetes cluster

+     ```bash
+     az aks get-credentials -g $RGNAME -n $CLUSTERNAME --admin
+     ```
-12. Verify you have API access to your new AKS cluster
+13. Verify you have API access to your new AKS cluster

       > Note: It can take 5 minutes for your nodes to appear and be in READY state.
 You can run `watch kubectl get nodes` to monitor status.
      ```bash